Skip to main content

 Häufig gestellte Fragen

-Stand heute hat „NASA Artemis II" ein Gesamthandelsvolumen von $678.7K generiert, seit der Markt am Jan 20, 2026 gestartet wurde.
+Stand heute hat „NASA Artemis II" ein Gesamthandelsvolumen von $1 million generiert, seit der Markt am Jan 20, 2026 gestartet wurde.
 Dieses Aktivitätsniveau spiegelt starkes Engagement der Polymarket-Community wider und stellt sicher, dass die aktuellen Quoten von einem breiten Pool an Marktteilnehmern geprägt werden.
 Sie können Live-Preisbewegungen verfolgen und direkt auf dieser Seite auf jedes Ergebnis handeln.

 Um auf „NASA Artemis II" zu handeln, durchsuchen Sie die 4 verfügbaren Ergebnisse auf dieser Seite.
 Jedes Ergebnis zeigt einen aktuellen Preis, der die implizierte Wahrscheinlichkeit des Marktes darstellt.
 Um eine Position einzunehmen, wählen Sie das Ergebnis, das Sie für am wahrscheinlichsten halten, wählen Sie „Ja" um dafür oder „Nein" um dagegen zu handeln, geben Sie Ihren Betrag ein und klicken Sie auf „Handeln".
 Liegt Ihr gewähltes Ergebnis bei Marktauflösung richtig, zahlen Ihre „Ja"-Anteile jeweils $1 aus.
 Liegt es falsch, zahlen sie $0.
 Sie können Ihre Anteile auch jederzeit vor der Auflösung verkaufen.